top of page

 Requirements:

-• Active Ohio state license and national license (OTR/L)
+• Active Ohio state license or conditional license if in clinical fellowship year

 • Desire to actively engage in a highly collaborative environment, enjoy engaging with coworkers and be an effective supporting team member